gilbite/symfony-docs-ja/book/http_cache.rst

   until the cached version reaches its expiration time and becomes "stale".

-* When pages are really dynamic (i.e. their representation changes often), the `validation model`_ model is often necessary.
+* When pages are really dynamic (i.e. their representation changes often), the `validation model`_ is often necessary.
 With this model, the cache stores the response, but asks the server on each request whether or not the cached response is still valid.
 The application uses a unique response identifier (the ``Etag`` header) and/or a timestamp (the ``Last-Modified``